vacuumlabs/ledger-fio/doc/ins_sign_tx.md

 Construct and sign a transaction (returns just the signature).

 For FIO app main use cases it is instrumental that the app is as small as possible, while we need to have >20 different workflows for various actions.
 To accomplish this we designed several commands to serialize transaction while displaying (or not) parts of it.
 Each command is divided into constant part and variable part.
-Constant parts of the commands are used to calculate integrity hash by contatenating integrity hash of the previous command with constant parts of current command to produce new integrity hash.
+Constant parts of the commands are used to calculate integrity hash by concatenating integrity hash of the previous command with constant parts of current command to produce new integrity hash.
 This process creates a Merkle tree and at every critical step (signing transaction, finishing DH encryption) we compare the integrity hash to one stored in the app.
 This guarantees that to get ether a signature or encrypted message, the constant parts of theinstructions and the ordering of the instructions have to match exactly.

 For the list of allowed command sequences, see [List of allowed command sequences](allowed_command_sequences.md)